 Possibilities of integrated cryo-Fluorescence Microscopy

-To overcome these challenges, Delmic is currently developing a cryo-FM solution that can be integrated into a FIB/SEM system.
+To overcome these challenges, Delmic is currently developing a cryo-FLM solution that can be integrated into a FIB/SEM system.
 Having a fluorescence microscope inside the FIB/SEM greatly reduces the amount of handling steps required, resulting in less contamination, less damage and a more efficient cryo-ET workflow.
 Additionally, switching between FM and SEM imaging without moving the sample allows direct correlation of the SEM and FM images.
 This significantly speeds up identification of ROIs and ensures the milling process is performed at the correct site and does not endanger the structure of interest.
 Furthermore, it is easy to reinspect the sample with FM after the milling process, thereby improving the quality of the samples that ultimately end up in the cryo-TEM.

 Delmic's cryo-FM system is easily integrated in existing cryo-ET workflows and represents a major step forward in making the powerful cryo-ET technique substantially easier and significantly more efficient.
 Would you like to know more?
 Contact us directly for more information.